-If you are interested in any volunteering opportunities, you do not need any prior financial experience.
+If you are interested in any volunteer opportunities with NorthRidge, you do not need any prior financial experience.
 Your experience in our local communities provides much of the required skills.
-Typically, volunteering with the credit union is a monthly time commitment of about one to two hours and the meetings take place between all NorthRidge’s office locations.
+Typically, volunteering with the credit union is a monthly time commitment of about one to two hours and the meetings can take place between all NorthRidge’s office locations (meetings are currently held virtual).

 Like all credit unions, NorthRidge has a board of directors responsible for setting direction and overseeing operations on behalf of its members.
 Directors are elected by members, and every member in good standing has the right to seek election to the board.